 Her blog is in the entertainment niche and there is just no way my blog topic would appeal to her readers.
 So I opt for those two blogs instead, despite they’re not in the rank of LindaIkeji’s blog.

-Don’t just look out for high traffic blog, but watch out for a targeted audience too.
+Don’t just look out for high traffic blogs, but watch out for a targeted audience too.

 3. Engagement matter.

-One of my most successful guest blogging as at now came from EnstineMuki.com.
+One of my most successful guest blogging as of now came from EnstineMuki.com.

-That’s why you could see me guest blog more than twice on the blog.
-Till date, my articles on Enstine Muki still trickle in some traffic once in a while.
+That’s why you could see my guest blog more than twice on the blog.
+To date, my articles on Enstine Muki still trickle in some traffic once in a while.

-Real and lots of users engagements is important when you’re looking for blog to guest blog on.
-This will ensure that your article will be read and engage with by already established audience.
+Real and lots of user engagements are important when you’re looking for a blog to guest blog on.
+This will ensure that your article will be read and engage with the already established audience.

 And if you’re looking to build an email list or drive engage traffic to your blog, this is a good metrics to watch out for.